Market landscape

 Outcome

 SAL identified a number of market opportunities where innovation was required to develop electronic materials that would support the manufacture of next-generation electronics.
-Specifics on the functionality desired by customers was provided.
+Specifics on the functionality desired by customers were provided.

 SAL recommended several possible partners across industry and academia to support and accelerate market access.